FelixOnline/v2/content/articles/2017-1-20-im-sorry-i-made-a-mistake.md

  - /comment/6659/im-sorry-i-made-a-mistake
 imported: true
 comments:
+ - value: >
- - So you didnt even bother to look for primary sources beyond a cursory glance Rather you saw a single article that supported your preconceived notions about a group of people and decided to make false accusations about them That just reeks of lazy and dishonest journalism At least you recognise this I suppose
+     So you didn't even bother to look for primary sources beyond a "cursory glance"?
+Rather you saw a single article that supported your preconceived notions about a group of people and decided to make false accusations about them?
+That just reeks of lazy and dishonest journalism.
+At least you recognise this I suppose.

 # Article Taxonomies
 categories: